jsanchezdevelopment/worldinfo/README.md

 <!-- THE COUNTRY POPULATION -->
 ## The Country Population
-Each continent's country population is displayed as a pie chart and in a table.
+Each continent's country population is displayed as a pie chart and in a table.<br>
-The user selects the continent and Go to display the database information.
+The user selects the continent and Go to display the database information.<br>

 ![](static/css/country_pop.png)